Skip to main content

 Export Model File

-To export a split model file from a project, follow the steps below.
+To export a split model file from a project, follow these steps:

 Export Model File

-2. In the Project Navigator, select the model file to export.
+2. In the Project Navigator, select the model file you want to export.

-1. Select the destination folder and press the [Save] button.
+1. Select the destination folder and click Save.

 2. The split model file will be exported and stored in the selected folder.